apike/allenpike.com/_posts/2023-02-16-175b-parameter-goldfish-gpt.md

 Beyond that, it will also forget anything you try to teach it.
 It will forget that you live in Canada.
 It will forget that you have kids.
 It will forget that you hate booking things on Wednesdays and please stop suggesting Wednesdays for things, damnit.
 If neither of you has mentioned your name in a while, it’ll forget that too.

 Talk to a ChatGPT-powered character for a little while, and you can start to feel like you are kind of bonding with it, getting somewhere really cool.
+Sometimes it gets a little confused, but that happens to people too.
 But eventually, the fact it has no medium-term memory becomes clear, and the illusion shatters. 🙁

 ## Models as entertainment
-This context limitation is fascinating because it seems to be the biggest limitation stopping GPT-3 level AIs from being engaging conversationalists.
+This context limitation is fascinating because it seems to be the biggest limitation stopping current GPTs from being engaging conversationalists.

 While language models may or may not revolutionize how we search for and find facts – factuality in particular is something current models struggle with – the glimmers we’re seeing now seem to indicate that they will eventually provide for compelling and engaging conversation.
-60 years after the [ELIZA bot](https://en.wikipedia.org/wiki/ELIZA), we’re finally getting close to AI that can be compelling for at least some of these “somebody to talk to” use cases.
+60 years after the [ELIZA bot](https://en.wikipedia.org/wiki/ELIZA), we’re finally getting close to AI that can be valuable for at least some of these “somebody to talk to” use cases.

 Given the [moral and practical risks of a GPT-powered counsellor](https://healthnews.com/news/use-of-ai-chatbot-by-mental-health-company-causes-ethical-concerns/), an AI entertainer seems like it may be the first killer app we see in this vein.
 Even at current technology levels, people have had countless hours of fun and fascination playing with [AI Dungeon](https://aidungeon.io/) or dinging around with Bing GPT, trying to get it to take weird and unexpected turns.
 Even in its nascent, janky state, even as it tries to fight you and revert back to just being a search assistant, people are getting kind of emotionally invested in talking to Bing.
 Bing!